Third-party tools

 Then you can require packages within your scripts just like any other ModuleScript:

-Like most other software projects, the goal is that contributors can clone a repository, install Foreman, run a few commands, and have the same development environment as the rest of the team.
+Like most other software projects, the goal is that contributors can clone a repository, install Rokit, run a few commands, and have the same development environment as the rest of the team.

-Visual Studio Code has the largest extension ecosystem, but Sublime Text, Notepad++, and Vim are all popular choices.
+Visual Studio Code and Cursor have the largest extension ecosystem, but Sublime Text and Notepad++, and Vim are all popular choices.
 Whichever editor you choose, matching the capabilities of the Studio script editor will require some extensions.

 You might also consider adding: